industrial-edge/simatic-ax-trace-diagnostics-getting-started/docs/Documentation.md

 ## Managing the running PLC

+Download the TIA portal project (Tank application) to the PLC (real one or simulated using S7-PLCSIM Advanced) which is in the same network as your IED (or IEVD).
+Then, run the PLC.

 ## Adding the PLC (configuration of the PLC connection)

 Open the application SIMATIC AX Trace Diagnostics, click on button Trace Jobs and then on button Add PLC.